ayatoshine/ayatoshine/README.md

 - 👋 Hi, I’m @ayatoshine
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning online
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on anyone
 - 📫 How to reach me just dm me on instagram @sukmaramawijaya30